Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 That's of course only the beginning of the story as `NORMAL` and `INSERT` mode are just two of the available seven modes.
 However, my hope is that this short description illustrates the idea of modal editing.
 Maybe you can even start to imagine the power that comes with not only using your keyboard for plain text entry.

+Quick aside: I don't use standard Vim, but [Neovim](https://neovim.io/).
+The points of this post apply to both.
+{: .message}

 ## What's Awesome
 I'm trying to keep this list lean and convincing.